tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dayu_l7_rule.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `rule_id` - Id of the 7 layer rule.
+* `rule_id` - Id of the layer 7 rule.
 * `status` - Status of the rule.
-0 for create/modify success, 2 for create/modify fail, 3 for delete success, 5 for waiting to be created/modified, 7 for waiting to be deleted and 8 for waiting to get SSL id.
+0 for create/modify success, 2 for create/modify fail, 3 for delete success, 5 for delete failed, 6 for waiting to be created/modified, 7 for waiting to be deleted and 8 for waiting to get SSL id.